top of page

 The question is whether communities meet that moment with improvisation—or with prepared access, clear authority, and continuity by design.

 At ISD, we help communities design pre-disaster purchase programs that actually work—aligned with emergency management, public finance, private-sector capacity, and federal reimbursement frameworks.
-Our approach combines emergency management expertise with economic development principles, ensuring resilience investments strengthen communities in calm times while providing crucial capacity during crises.
+Our approach combines emergency management expertise with economic development principles.
+This ensures resilience investments strengthen communities in calm times while providing crucial capacity during crises.

 Strategic pre-disaster purchasing transforms uncertainty into preparedness, replacing panic with planning.
 For communities serious about resilience, the question isn't whether to invest in these programs—it's how quickly they can begin.